CogentRedTester/mpv-scripts/README.md

 ## profile-command
 Parses a script-opt and sends it as a command.
 Allows input commands to be sent via profiles.

-## search-commands
+## search-page
-Allows in-player searching of commands.
-Shows the command name and the argument list, as returned by the Lua API.
+Allows in-player searching of commands and keybinds.

+The command page shows the command name and the argument list, as returned by the Lua API.
 The script can also use the number keys to auto-load any of the first 9 results into the console.lua terminal on the corresponding keypress.
 Requires a build of mpv with console.lua for dynamic input.

-## search-keybinds
-Allows in-player searching of set keybindings.
-Shows and searches the key, command, section, and any comments.
+The keybind page shows and searches the key, command, section, and any comments.
 Requires a build of mpv with console.lua for dynamic input.
+Allows the first 9 keybinds to be run directly from the page.

 ## show-errors
 Prints error messages onto the OSD